New Yorkers Against Religion-Based Bigotry

 - Our twofold stance on the 9/11 Truth movement

-- The need for an independent investigation of 9/11
+- The need for further investigation of 9/11

 - Our non-advocacy of "inside job" theories